 It seems that Bob Ewell gets what he wants; a man who supposedly raped and besmirched his daughter and his name is dead.
 Although Bob still thinks that Atticus humiliated him in court and must pay for it.
 On Halloween night, Bob attacks Jem and Scout who were returning from trick-or-treating .
 He seriously injures Jem, but Scout can’t see him, because her costume partially covers her eyes.
 Suddenly, Boo Radley comes to the rescue; he stabs Bob Ewell with his own knife, and Bob dies.
 They call the police, but they decide not to press charges against Boo Radley.
 Instead, the sheriff says that Bob Ewell tripped and simply fell on his own knife, causing his death from the injury.

 The book teaches readers many important things: real friendship, trust, and understanding are shown from the perspective of a brave little girl.
 Scout also begins to understand cruelty, injustice, racism and anger.
 Harper Lee skillfully shows all these important subjects through the prism of innocence—and what better way to do so than a child who believes in human good and who seeks truth.
 Here, Tom Robinson is a symbol of a mockingbird.
 The same as a little bird, he doesn’t mean any harm and is accused of things he never did.
 He ends up getting killed as a result of societal pressure.

 Should You Happen to Have any other Inquiries Regarding To Kill a Mockingbird?

 Feel free to contact us for a professional writing help.
 The novel might seem easy to understand at first, but is full of complex historical, social and racial issues that still exist in the US nowadays.
-Our skilled writers are always here to help you receive the best grade possible on your writing tasks.
+We provide high quality write my essay services to help you receive the best grade possible on your writing tasks.